Best practice liming

 Project investment

-This project is funded by the Grains Research and Development Corporation (GRDC).
+This is an investment of the Grains Research and Development Corporation (GRDC).

 MORE ON Soils & Grains